Grand Traverse of the Jura

 The next three days of our journey take us in line with the race course of the world famous Transjurassienne ski race.
 The Transjurassienne is one of the most important cross-country ski events in France and is held in February each year.
 The course starts in Lamoura and a variety of races traverse up to 76kms of hilly ski trails before the finish line in Mouthe.
 Thousands of skiers from across the world congregate to attempt the event which takes place over 2 days.

 Our journey takes us into fabulous pines woods and past summer meadows linking us first to Pre Poncet for lunch.
 As we enter the Combe des Cives the terrain angle eases for an enjoyable ski to a well earned cake stop and wood turners at the Chalet Anges.
-Another hour or so brings us to Chappelle des Bois and tonight we can enjoy the hospitality of 'Coco' in the 'gîte' Chez l'Aime.
+Another hour or so brings us to Chappelle des Bois and our accommodation for the night.
 Total distance skied: 26.5km Ascent: 390m Descent: 370m.

 Day 5 Chapelle des Bois to Les Rousses